tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 The extract file appears to be grouped by entity type; it lists all Nodes then Ways and then all Relations (*caution [Hyrum's Law](https://www.hyrumslaw.com)).

-Been able to seek to the start of different types of entities is useful so scan the extract file and record the offsets for the edges between different record types.
+Been able to seek to the start of different types of entities is useful during the extract step.
+Scan the extract file and record the offsets for the edges between different record types.

 ```
 malta-230704.boundaries.json